XK9274/moonlight-app-miyoo/README.md

 - Use the menu option to "Unpair" and then restart the app.

 ### There are audio pops when opening the app.
 Is this normal?
-- Yes, this is a known issue.
+- Yes, this is a known issue with the MMP in general, it's totally "normal" with how the HW is configured.

 ### Input continues to be passed to the host even after exiting Moonlight.
 Why is this?
-- This is a known issue, and we're looking into it.
+- This is a known issue, and i'm looking into it.

-### My UI locks up sometimes when Moonlight doesn’t start.
+### My UI locks up sometimes when Moonlight doesn’t start (Black screen).
 What's the cause?
 - This happens when rapidsplash fails to exit.
-We plan to update the source code to handle signals better.
+I plan to update the source code to handle signals better.
 To clear it, open the gameswitcher or use the Search function with the Menu or Y key.

 ### There's a black screen when starting the app.
 How can I resolve this?
 - This is caused by Shellect, which builds the shell menus.
 A change to this component is planned.
 To temporarily fix it, scroll down on your D-pad several times, press A, and then open the gameswitcher/search menu.
 Close this and reopen Moonlight.